-Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 3 assignments after the practice assignments (of week 1) during the semester may be dropped with a grade of "X" or "F" from the course.
+Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5 assignments of any format during the semester may be dropped with a grade of "X" or "F" from the course.
 Assignments in this context refer to the written chapter assignments as well as test and/or postings to the discussion board.
 Your 4 practice assignments during the first week of class do count for a grade, BUT do not count toward these 5 misses.